Determinant Monte Carlo algorithms for dynamical quantities in fermionic systems: Connected determinant approach

 In a diagrammatic approach, a perturbation series in the interaction $U$ is constructed.
 Correlation functions $\mathcal{C}$ of two operators $A$ and $B$, defined as

 where $T_\tau$ is the time-ordering operator and $x$ denotes a vertex, are then expressed as a sum of \emph{connected} diagrams.
-In real space and imaginary time, $x$ writes $(i,\tau)$ for the lattice Hubbard model, where $i$ describes the lattice position and $\tau \in [0, \beta]$ the time ($\beta = 1/k_B T$ being the inverse temperature).
-At a given order-$n$ in the perturbation series, a diagram contributing to $\mathcal{C}(\xout, \xin)$ is characterized by the set of its internal vertices $V = \{x_1, ..., x_n\}$ where $x_l$ is associated with the $l$-th interaction vertex.
+In real space and imaginary time, $x$ writes $(i,\tau)$ for the Hubbard model, where $i$ describes the lattice position and $\tau \in [0, \beta]$ the imaginary time ($\beta = 1/T$ being the inverse temperature).
+At a given order $n$ in the perturbation series, a diagram contributing to $\mathcal{C}(\xout, \xin)$ is characterized by the set of its internal vertices $V = \{x_1, ..., x_n\}$ where $x_l$ is associated with the $l$-th interaction vertex.
 The topology of such a diagram is given by two adjacency matrices describing the way the interaction vertices and the external vertices $\xin$ and $\xout$ are connected.

 In the standard DiagMC~\cite{prokofev_prl_1998, prokofev_prl_2007, burovski_prb_2004, vanhoucke_2010, kozik_epl_2010} technique, individual connected diagrams are stochastically sampled in a way that preserves their connectivity, with a probability given by the absolute value of their contribution to $\mathcal{C}(\xout, \xin)$.
-However, even though diagrams share the same vertices, they may have alternating signs from one topology to another, which is one of the ingredients leading to a significant sign problem in DiagMC approaches.
-The idea of the CDet algorithm is to regroup \emph{all} diagrams sharing the same internal vertices $V$ in a contribution $\mathcal{C}_V(\xout, \xin)$, and then stochastically sample different $V$s.
+Note that even if some diagrams share the same vertices, they may have alternating signs from one topology to another, which is one of the ingredients leading to a significant sign problem in this approach.
+The idea of the CDet algorithm is to regroup \emph{all} diagrams sharing the same internal vertices $V$ in a contribution $\mathcal{C}_V(\xout, \xin)$, and then stochastically sample the sets $V$.
 The stochastic weight of this group of diagrams in the Monte Carlo sampling of $\mathcal{C}(\xout, \xin)$ is the absolute value of their sum, which is only a function of $V$.

-One could naturally expect that summing this factorial number of diagrams would come with a factorial cost, but it was shown\cite{rossi} that it can actually be achieved at an exponential cost.
-The sum of connected diagrams entering $\mathcal{C}_V(\xout, \xin)$ has to be expressed as the sum of \emph{all} diagrams (connected and disconnected ones) from which the disconnected components are recursively subtracted .
-This can be formalized as followed \begin{fmffile}{introduction}
+One could naturally expect that summing this factorial number of diagrams would come with a factorial cost, but it was shown~\cite{rossi} that it can actually be achieved exponentially.
+The sum of connected diagrams entering $\mathcal{C}_V(\xout, \xin)$ is expressed as the sum of \emph{all} diagrams (connected and disconnected ones) from which the disconnected components are recursively subtracted .
+This can be formalized as follows \begin{fmffile}{introduction}